play-rconf/play-rconf-http/CONTRIBUTING.md

 ## Introduction

-This document explains how to contribute changes to the play-remote-configuration project.
+This document explains how to contribute changes to the play-rconf project.